Bonderman Travel Fellowship

-This gift will begin to impact current UW students in 2017 – allowing us to expand the number of fellowships offered and the increase the level of support each fellow receives – and ensures that this leading edge student experience will continue in perpetuity.
+This gift impacts the 2017 Fellows – allowing us to expand the number of fellowships offered and the increase the level of support each fellow receives – and ensures that this leading edge student experience will continue in perpetuity.
 Read more about the 2017 Fellows and where they will travel.

 Where would you go if you had eight months to travel solo?
 Which two continents and six countries would you visit?
 How would you get there?
 Where would you stay?
 What experiences would you seek out?
 How would you be transformed?

 Each year a handful of lucky University of Washington students get to make those decisions as they embark on the adventure of a lifetime.

 The Bonderman Travel Fellowship offers University of Washington graduate, professional, and select undergraduate students an opportunity to engage in independent exploration and travel abroad.